addilys/codex/README.md

 # codex
 Simple alternative LÖVE event handler using per-callback tables of functions with the `next` operator.
 ## Functions

 `codex.add(key,table)` is used to add a table of love callback functions to their respective codex tables under the given key.

 `codex.delete(key)` deletes every function with the given key in each codex event table.

 `codex.pages.getPage(number)` is used to get a graphics layer table to add draw functions to.

+`codex.pages.expunge(key)` deletes every function with the given key in all pages layers.

+`codex.pages.crumple(number)` removes all functions from a layer by replacing it with an empty table.

 # pages
 Draw function layering system for codex.
 Check the code snippets below for more context.
 # Tips & Recommended Use